sri-12450/flipkart-clone/README.md

 # flipkart-clone
-created using node and express as backend which is user friendly
+created using node and express as backend which is user and beginner friendly